AlericInglewood/3p-llceflib/README.md

   code as possible; changes that made no difference (re-indentation, whitespace, line wrapping, comments) where not applied and changes that are only needed for old (pre-C++11) compilers neither (ie, in-class{} initialization, nullptr, ...).
 I also didn't use Henri's changes regarding cache and cookies(cache) paths.
+The changes by Henri are marked with &lt;CV:HB&gt;, except where it concerns specific linux code where his authorship is implied.

   Finally, I manually looked over all commits in [alchemy's repository](https://bitbucket.org/alchemyviewer/3p-alceflib) that doesn't seem to be based on anything (they didn't make a clone, but just added files to a "new" repository) and seems to include a lot of changes from everywhere (most notably LL, Henry and NickyD) without doing much creditting; everything is applied manually causing the